This post may contain affiliate links.

+What Does Avocado Taste Like?
 Ripe avocados taste creamy, earthy, and almost buttery.
-People around the world can’t get enough of avocado, and neither can we!
+People around the world can’t get enough of avocados, and neither can we!
 This yummy fruit is packed with vitamins, minerals, and healthy fats for the body.

 When you cut open a ripe avocado, you will find a single hard seed (avocado pit) in the center, surrounded by soft, yellow and greenish flesh.
 People love to incorporate it into salads, dips, sauces or add it into desserts such as mousse and brownies!